Teaching Youth to...

 Shortly after that, Mr. Owen approached the Boys and Girls Clubs of Central Wyoming interested in developing a youth program based on the Code of the West.
 What began as a simple 20 lesson curriculum has now expanded to over 500 pages of lessons and activities which inspire youth along a path of self discovery.

 We provide professional training to implement the Be Somebody: Cowboy Ethics Program.
 Trainings are conducted by Wyoming Youth Initiative members Jessica Baxter and Sara Beth Lyon.
-To learn more about how to implement the Be Somebody: Cowboy Ethics Program in your school or organization, contact us.

 Our Be Somebody programming is based on Cowboy Ethics, a beautifully written book by James P. Owens reminds us of a time and a place when your handshake was as good as a contract; where people drew a line and kept their promises.
 Inside this book, Owen outlines Ten Principles to Live By; the Code of the West.